Dark Autumn: The Ultimate Guide

 Is that color in my palette?

-Understanding your palette will get easiers over time.
+Understanding your palette will get easier over time.
 The first thing you will want to begin to understand is what colors are actually in your season.
-For Dark Autumn you want colors that are muted (gray has been added to the color), medium in value (not a ton of white or black has been added to each color), and they lean warm (more yellow than blue has been added to the color).
+For Dark Autumn you want colors that are muted (gray has been added to the color), medium in value (not a ton of white or black has been added to each color), and lean warm (more yellow than blue has been added to the color).

 Brown can be confusing because it’s obviously a staple in the autumn family, but it can also be cool.